YamanamiV/ToN-RoundCounter/README.md

 If the count is not made...

 →Are you manipulating the time on the PC itself?
 [It might work if you delete all the VRChat logs].

-→Are you respawning before the teller is out? [round may not read properly].
+→Are you respawning before the terror is out? [round may not read properly].